Skip to main contentChat with us

 Common Mistakes to Avoid

-Missing policies, procedures, or evidence will cause audit delays or failures.
+Missing policies, procedures, or evidence will cause audit delays or outright failures.

-Fix: Create comprehensive documentation library before audit starts.
-Use templates to ensure completeness.
+Fix: Build a comprehensive documentation library before the audit starts, using templates to ensure completeness.

-Single-factor authentication is a common audit finding and security risk.
+Single-factor authentication is a common audit finding and a real security risk.

-Fix: Implement MFA on all production systems, admin panels, and cloud infrastructure before observation period.
+Fix: Implement MFA on all production systems, admin panels, and cloud infrastructure before the observation period.

 Not reviewing user access quarterly leads to privilege creep and audit findings.